aws/eks-anywhere/docs/content/en/docs/reference/security/_index.md

 * **Avoid using the cluster-admin role, as it grants permissions over all namespaces.**

-* **No subjects except for the most trusted administrators should be permitted to perform ANY action in the critical namespaces.**
+* **No subjects, except for the most trusted administrators, should be permitted to perform ANY action in the critical namespaces.**

 The critical namespaces include: